 Conversion attribution is the cornerstone of an efficient marketing strategy.
 Without it, the only thing affiliate marketers are left with is watching numbers shift without the knowledge of why something is working or not.

-If you don’t feel entirely confident in your affiliate skills – or maybe reading all the technical terms in this article are making you dizzy – I have a suggestion.
+If you don’t feel entirely confident in your marketing skills – or maybe reading all the technical terms in this article are making you dizzy – I have a suggestion.
 Take a second to check out our Affiliate Academy by Voluum.
 Our free courses go from beginner to experienced… but Course 2 covers all tracking methods with videos, reading materials and even quizzes to make sure you’re really learning.
 But if you’re feeling confident, then let’s just keep going. 😉

-To make conversion attribution possible, the affiliate tracking software Voluum assigns unique IDs to each click on the ad of an offer from an affiliate network.
+To make conversion attribution possible, the ad tracking software Voluum assigns unique IDs to each click on the ad of an offer from an affiliate network.
 Then, Voluum stores this information to connect different touchpoints of a campaign funnel.
 These click IDs are then passed to the affiliate network and returned upon conversion.
 Voluum then matches the click ID that came with a conversion from the affiliate network with the one behind an original click to attribute this conversion to a correct event.

 The results are clear and consistent reports allow you to take a deep dive and discover what is going on with your affiliate links, landing pages, conversion data and ad campaigns.